-On average.
-That means many grant writers have a lower success rate — and many have a higher one.
+That’s an average grant writing success rate.
+That means many grant writers have a lower grant writing success rate and many have a higher one.

 So why do grant proposals fail?
 Why do even professional grant writers who have honed their skills over many years receive rejections?